SchizoDuckie/DuckieTV/README.md

 Try DuckieTV DEMO online
 -------------------
-* You can now also try DuckieTV DEMO online, provided you have a Chrome, Safari, Opera or an Android browser.
+* You can now also try DuckieTV DEMO online, provided you have a Chrome, Safari, Opera.
+Vivaldi or Edge.
 Note that this demonstration model is using a third party service to work around cross-domain limitations and can be broken at any time.
 It is not suitable for daily use.
   Try it [here](http://DuckieTV.github.io/DuckieTV/)

 Screenshots: